How Long Does It Take for Collagen Supplements to Work?

 Which Collagen Results May Be Felt First?

-Consumers of collagen report changes in nails and skin among the initial effects of collagen supplementation.
-This is considered anecdotal evidence, which is information derived from personal experience that cannot be independently verified like scientific evidence.
+Consumers report changes in nails and skin among the initial effects of collagen supplementation.
+This is often anecdotal, and lacks the rigor and ability to be independently verified like scientific evidence.

 How Long Do Skin Benefits Take?